 - If there is a family violence order against the non-consenting parenting;

 - The child is the subject of a welfare order (i.e. child protection);

 - The child needs to travel urgently for a family crisis.

 Unfortunately, there are no guarantees that an application will be approved.
 This may be due to the Minister rejecting the application for failure to meet the ‘special circumstances’ threshold, or via the Minister refusing to apply their discretion in favour of the matter being heard by a Court.
 A review of the Minister’s decision may be available in certain circumstances.

 How can you Prevent the issuing of a passport for your child?

 Consenting to your child’s passport and travel plans can be inherently risky where there is the conceivable threat of child abduction.
-Although not every situation will pose this danger, we at CD Lawyers understand that for some this threat may indeed be a terrifying reality.
+Although not every situation will pose this danger, we at Carter Dickens Lawyers understand that for some this threat may indeed be a terrifying reality.

 A primary method of preventing this situation is through withholding consent in the other parent’s application for a children’s passport.
 However, should the risk that your child will be relocated or travel overseas persist, you should get urgent legal advice and contact one of our lawyers for an initial appointment and action plan.
 We can assist you in applying for relevant Court orders, including injunctions, recovery orders and location orders.

 We understand the stress and time constraints that are often associated with these types of applications.
-With this in mind, CD Lawyers aims to both advise and make you fully aware of your rights, obligations and risks pursuant to children’s passports applications.
+With this in mind, Carter Dickens Lawyers aims to both advise and make you fully aware of your rights, obligations and risks pursuant to children’s passports applications.

 Please note that the above is general information and should not be relied upon as legal advice.
 All situations are different and legal advice must always be tailored to the specific situation.